-A pattern that is smaller than the centre of your palm in the repeat.
+A pattern that is between the size of your palm and your fingertips in the repeat.

 Pattern for Ellen